Vikasitha21/OpenUniGit001/README.md

-I decided to Fetch the file 'SourceCodeForDashboard.txt' which Mr. Aruna Adikari made during our lecture.
-I created a python code for this task as we are advised to do and added that python file to this repository.
+I decided to fetch the file 'SourceCodeForDashboard.txt' which Mr. Aruna Adikari created during our lecture.
+I wrote a python code for this task as we are advised to do and added that python file (Hello.py) to this repository.